wdelfuego/nova-calendar/README.md

 The calendar just needs a single data provider class that supplies event data to the frontend, and for the data provider and tool to be added to your `NovaServiceProvider`:

-1. Create a data provider class with a name of your choice anywhere you like in your project.
+1. Create a data provider class with a name of your choice anywhere you like in your project, or run the following artisan command to create the default data provider:

-	These instructions will assume you created class `App/Providers/CalendarDataProvider` in `App/Providers/CalendarDataProvider.php`, but you can choose any location and any name.
-If you have no idea, just create that class at that location.
+    ```sh
+    php artisan create:default-calendar-data-provider
+    ```

-2. Make the data provider a subclass of `Wdelfuego\NovaCalendar\DataProvider\MonthCalendar`.
+    If you choose to make the data provider yourself, make it a subclass of `Wdelfuego\NovaCalendar\DataProvider\MonthCalendar`.

-3. In the data provider, implement the `novaResources()` method to specify which Nova resources are to be included and which of their model's attributes should be used to determine the date and start time of your event.
+2. In the data provider, implement the `novaResources()` method to specify which Nova resources are to be included and which of their model's attributes should be used to determine the date and start time of your event.

 	The `novaResources()` method must return an array that maps Nova resource classes to attribute names.
 The attribute must be casted to a `DateTime` object by the underlying Eloquent model.
+If you return an empty array, the calendar will work but will not contain any events.

     For example, to make the calendar show your users as events on the date their accounts were created, implement `novaResources()` as follows: